mug-n-ai/YRoot/docs/power.md

 One of the most common traps in decision-making is building plans based on **untested assumptions**.

-The WHY Loop inserts a constant mechanism of questioning:
+The YRoot inserts a constant mechanism of questioning:
 **Why?
 Why this?
 Why now?
 Why would it work?**

 :::note